 The ball is more than 20 yards from the hole- Add 3 to 4 strokes depending on the position of the ball, the difficulty of the green and the ability of the player

-The maximum score allowed is a Net Double Bogey.
+For handicap purposes.
+The maximum score allowed for a hole that was completed or started but not finished is a Net Double Bogey.

 That is par for that hole plus 2 strokes plus any handicap strokes (pops) based on your course handicap.